1994 Cleveland Indians corked bat incident: Recovery and judgment

 The Indians were ordered by the American League to produce Belle's original, unaltered bat.
 Initially, the AL had threatened to involve the FBI in regards to the burglary, but they dropped the issue in exchange for the bat.
 On July 18, the bat was sent to MLB in New York where it was x-rayed and then sawed in half in the presence of Belle and Indians GM John Hart.
 The bat was found to be corked and Belle was suspended by the AL for 10 games.
 On appeal, his suspension was dropped to seven games.
 The reduction made no difference in the end, as Major League Baseball soon suspended play due to the 1994-95 players strike.

 Grimsley comes clean

-Initially, Grimsley's participation in the "caper" was a secret.
+Initially, Grimsley's participation in the caper was a secret.
 In 1999, when he was a pitcher for the New York Yankees, Grimsley revealed his participation in an interview with The New York Times.
 He stated that he had used Sorrento's bat to replace Belle's because all of Belle's bats were corked.
-This story was corroborated by Indians shortstop Omar Vizquel in his 2002 book, where he confirmed that all of Belle's bats were indeed corked.
+This story was corroborated by teammate Omar Vizquel in his 2002 autobiography, where he also said that all of Belle's bats were corked.
+Belle, however, continued to assert that he never used a corked bat.
+In a 2024 interview, Belle said he was able to laugh about the incident.